-(1) Subsidiaries of VICI Properties Inc. ("VICI PropCo"), an unaffiliated third party, own the real estate assets underlying these properties, except The Riverview hotel in Cape Girardeau and The Farmstead hotel in Caruthersville, and subsidiaries of the Company lease these properties under a triple net master lease agreement ("Master Lease") with subsidiaries of VICI PropCo.

-(2) Smooth Bourbon, LLC ("Smooth Bourbon"), a 50% owned subsidiary of the Company, owns the real estate assets underlying this property.
+- (1) Subsidiaries of VICI Properties Inc. ("VICI PropCo"), an unaffiliated third party, own the real estate assets underlying these properties, except The Riverview hotel in Cape Girardeau and The Farmstead hotel in Caruthersville, and subsidiaries of the Company lease these properties under a triple net master lease agreement ("Master Lease") with subsidiaries of VICI PropCo. - (2) Smooth Bourbon, LLC ("Smooth Bourbon"), a 50% owned subsidiary of the Company, owns the real estate assets underlying this property.
 Smooth Bourbon is consolidated as a subsidiary for which the Company has a controlling financial interest.
 See discussion below.

 The Company's Colorado, West Virginia and Nevada subsidiaries have partnered with sports betting and iGaming operators to offer sports wagering and online betting through mobile apps.
-During 2024, two of the Company's sports betting partners requested early termination of their agreements, and the Company agreed to cancel the agreements.
+The Company has also partnered with a sports betting operator to offer sports wagering in Missouri which is expected to begin in the fourth quarter of 2025.
+During 2024, two of the Company's sports betting partners in Colorado requested early termination of their agreements, and the Company agreed to cancel the agreements.
 The agreement with Circa Sports was cancelled in May 2024 and the agreement with Tipico Group Ltd. was cancelled in July 2024.
+As part of the termination agreement with Circa Sports, the Company received a payment of \$1.1 million that included sports betting revenue owed from January 2024 to May 2024 and a breakage fee of \$0.7 million.
+The breakage fee was recorded as other revenue on the Company's condensed consolidated statements of loss for the three and six months ended June 30, 2024.
 Prior to the termination of the agreements, revenue from these agreements was \$1.8 million per year in our United States segment.